darrenjw/scala-course/exercises/Monte.md

 }
 ```

 * Assuming a flat prior the log-posterior is the log-likelihood.
 In this case, use the `MarkovChain.metropolisHastings` function in Breeze to sample from the posterior distribution by using the log-posterior as the log-target.
 For a proposal kernel, use a bivariate normal distribution, constructed using the `MultivariateGaussian` distribution in Breeze.
 Centre the proposal on the current value, and use a proposal variance matrix which is a scaled version of the 2x2 identity matrix.
-Manually tune the scaling factor to get reasonable mixing.
+Start off with a scaling of 1.
 * Test your implementation on simulated data by conditioning on a large `x` sampled with a mean and variance you know.
+Manually tune the scaling factor of your Metropolis algorithm to get reasonable mixing.
 Check that the posterior mean and standard deviation are close to the true values.
 * I deliberately parameterised the log likelihood with a `GenSeq`.
 Run your MCMC algorithm in parallel by passing in `x.par` instead of `x`.
 Time the runs to see what speed-up (if any) you get.
 You will probably only get significant speed-up for large `x` (for me, the parallel version is significantly quicker for a sample size of 10k).